Last reviewed, May 2026

 BorgBase is a small team with years of experience in the backup space.
 They sponsor Borg development, they're active in community forums, and they know the niche deeply.

-ServerCrate is operated by a single founder, self-funded, focused on sustainability over growth-at-all-costs.
+ServerCrate is independently operated, self-funded, and focused on sustainability over growth-at-all-costs.
 The stack is documented openly, infrastructure is spelled out on the About page, and there's no venture pressure to pivot away from the core product.
 That's a different kind of stability - neither better nor worse, just different.

 If you're on BorgBase using Restic (not Borg) and want to move, here's the exact workflow: